 - Full title report with no uninsurable encumbrances or liens and preliminary title commitments, where applicable

-- Full review and summary of lease terms to ensure lease complies with market standards and key terms are disclosed, including term, monthly rent, and utility responsibility
+- Complete review and summary of lease terms to ensure lease complies with market standards, and crucial terms disclosed, including term, monthly rent, and utility responsibility

-- Full review and summary of the tenant to ensure tenant is current on rent and met background and credit qualifications
+- Full review and summary of the tenant to ensure the tenant is current on rent and meets background and credit qualifications

-- Roofstock 3D Virtual Tour of the property, which allows you to virtually tour the property and provides a unique tool for re-leasing the property
+- Roofstock 3D Virtual Tour of the property, which allows you to virtually tour the property and provides a unique tool for releasing it

 - Home disclosure reports that summarize any local risks including natural hazards and local crime rates